Nina Sky (album): Release and promotionNina Sky was released on June 22, 2004, in the United States and on June 29, 2004, in other countries. It was promoted with two singles: "Move Ya Body" and "Turnin' Me On".

 Album was also promoted with a mixtape, featuring remixes and collaborations.
 Mixtape was released later in 2004.
 It features a remix by Vybz Kartel for "Move Ya Body".

 Critical reception

-Album received mixed reviews from music critics.
-Entertainment Weekly gave the album B while Stylus Magazine gave C. Rolling Stone and Slant Magazine both gave album three out of five stars.
-AllMusic gave 3.5 stars while People Magazine gave two out of five stars.
+Nina Sky received mixed reviews from music critics.
+Entertainment Weekly gave the album a B, while Stylus Magazine gave it a C. Rolling Stone and Slant Magazine both gave the album three out of five stars.
+AllMusic gave it 3.5 stars, while People Magazine gave it two out of five stars.